Carl Haas: Career

 During his years in CART, Haas became known for his fondness for cigars.
 Prohibited from smoking in the pitlane, he would chew an unlit cigar during the race, often at both ends.
-When Michael Andretti and Juan Pablo Montoya collided during a practice session for the 1999 race at Twin Ring Motegi, Japan, Haas infamously threw his cigar at Montoya's car owner Chip Ganassi during a confrontation in the garage area.
+When Michael Andretti and Juan Pablo Montoya collided during a practice session for the 1999 race at Twin Ring Motegi, Japan, Haas threw his cigar at Montoya's car owner Chip Ganassi during a confrontation in the garage area.

 One of the few car owners ever to record victories in F5000, CART, Champcar and IRL, Haas also participated in race promotion.
 He served on CART's Board of Governors until it folded in 2003, and retired as chairman of the SCCA Pro Racing Division in 2001.
 He also chaired the Board of the SCCA for a record four terms until his retirement in 1996.
-Haas was also a member of the Board of Directors at Road America.
+Haas was also a member of the board of directors at Road America.
 Haas also promoted races at the Milwaukee Mile, inducing CART races and NASCAR Busch Series, NASCAR Craftsman Truck Series, and American Speed Association races.
 He also promoted the Grand Prix of Houston.

 Overall, Haas's teams have won 11 championships in three decades.
 IMS called him one of the "most powerful men in the history of auto racing."
 He was inducted into the SCCA Hall of Fame in 2007.
 Haas was inducted into the Motorsports Hall of Fame of America in 2025.

 Personal life

 Haas lived in Lake Forest, Illinois with his wife, Bernadette.

-It was announced on July 7, 2016, that he had died on June 29, 2016, at his home.
+It was announced on July 7, 2016, that Haas had died on June 29, 2016, at his home.